BlaqueDevs/se-assignment-day-5-technical-writing-and-review-galaxymarque/README.md

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?

+ ✓ introduction to the project,
+ ✓ installation instructions
+ ✓ usage examples
+ ✓ contribution guidelines,
+ ✓ licensing information.

+- It may also feature sections on troubleshooting, frequently asked questions, and a changelog to track updates and fixes.

 ## 12. How can you succinctly convey the purpose and key features of a product?